 The type of buildings may be as permitted in the Building Code as in effect from time to time.
-Approximately 335,000400,000 Leasable square feet of retail space, an up to 500-room hotel in the Hotel land use district and an up to 230-room hotel on Blocks 29-30 in the Commercial Industrial/Retail land use district, including associated uses such as retail, banquet and conferencing facilities, approximately 5,953,600 Leasable square feet of mixed office, research and development and light manufacturing uses, with about 2,650,000 square feet of UCSF instructional, research and support uses are allowed in the Plan Area.
+Approximately 335,000 Leasable square feet of retail space, a 500-room hotel, including associated uses such as retail, banquet and conferencing facilities, approximately 6,123,600 Leasable square feet of mixed office, research and development and light manufacturing uses, with about 2,650,000 square feet of UCSF instructional, research and support uses are allowed in the Plan Area.

-The 5,953,600 Leasable square feet is allocated to the Zones depicted on Attachment 3A as follows: 504,000 Zone B; 414,000 Zone C; 35,600 Zone D. The balance is permitted in Zone A and on other sites designated Commercial Industrial on Attachment 3.
-In addition to the 5,953,600 Leasable square feet of Commercial Industrial uses, up to 45,000 Leasable square feet of such Commercial Industrial uses are permitted in Zone B and 36,000 Leasable square feet in Zone C, respectively, in lieu of all or a portion of the retail allocations provided below for such zones; provided, however, that the total development programs for Zones B and C shall not exceed 549,000 and 450,000 Leasable square feet, respectively.
+The 5,953,600 6,123,600 Leasable square feet is allocated to the Zones depicted on Attachment 3A as follows: 504,000 Zone B; 414,000 Zone C; 35,600 Zone D. The balance is permitted in Zone A and on other sites designated Commercial Industrial on Attachment 3 (except that 170,000 Leasable square feet of the balance may only be located on Parcel 7 of Block 43).
+In addition to the 5,953,600 6,123,600 Leasable square feet of Commercial Industrial uses, up to 45,000 Leasable square feet of such Commercial Industrial uses are permitted in Zone B and 36,000 Leasable square feet in Zone C, respectively, in lieu of all or a portion of the retail allocations provided below for such zones; provided, however, that the total development programs for Zones B and C shall not exceed 549,000 and 450,000 Leasable square feet, respectively.

-Of the 335,000400,000 Leasable square feet, up to 105,700170,700 Leasable square feet may be City-serving retail, allocated as follows: 20,70085,700 on blocks 29, 30, 31, 32 and 36 in Zone A (except that approximately 65,000 Leasable square feet of such City-serving retail may only be located on Blocks 29-32); 45,000 Zone B; 36,000 Zone C; 4,000 Zone D. The balance of the permitted retail use, 229,300 Leasable square feet, is allocated as follows: 50,000 entertainment/neighborhood-serving retail in the Hotel district, 159,300 neighborhood-serving retail in Zone A and sites designated Commercial or Mission Bay South Residential on Attachment 3 in the Plan Area, and 20,000 neighborhood-serving retail on Agency-sponsored affordable housing sites.
+Of the 335,000 Leasable square feet, up to 105,700 Leasable square feet may be Cityserving retail, allocated as follows: 20,700 on blocks 29, 30, 31, 32 and 36 in Zone A; 45,000 Zone B; 36,000 Zone C; 4,000 Zone D. The balance of the permitted retail use, 229,300 Leasable square feet, is allocated as follows: 50,000 entertainment/neighborhood-serving retail in the Hotel district, 159,300 neighborhood-serving retail in Zone A and sites designated Commercial or Mission Bay South Residential on Attachment 3 in the Plan Area, and 20,000 neighborhood-serving retail on Agency-sponsored affordable housing sites.

-In addition to the maximum densities described above, the following uses are permitted: (a) a total of up to approximately 10,000 additional Leasable square feet of neighborhoodserving retail uses on Agency-sponsored affordable housing sites (bringing the total permitted allocation of neighborhood-serving retail on Agency-sponsored affordable housing sites to 30,000 Leasable square feet); and (b) an up to approximately 13,637 Leasable square foot retail facility on parcel P22 on Attachment 2.
+In addition to the maximum densities described above, the following uses are permitted: (a) a total of up to approximately 10,000 additional Leasable square feet of neighborhood-serving retail uses on Agency-sponsored affordable housing sites (bringing the total permitted allocation of neighborhood-serving retail on Agency-sponsored affordable housing sites to 30,000 Leasable square feet); and (b) an up to approximately 13,637 Leasable square foot retail facility on parcel P22 on Attachment 2.

-The floor area ratio for Commercial Industrial and Commercial Industrial/Retail shall be a maximum of 2.9:1, averaged over the entire area of these two land use districts combined, except that the area in Zones B-D shall be excluded from the calculation.
+The floor area ratio (FAR) for Commercial Industrial and Commercial Industrial/Retail shall be a maximum of 2.9:1, averaged over the entire area of these two land use districts combined, except that the area in Zones B-D shall be excluded from the calculation and except that if some or all of the additional Leasable square feet allocated to Parcel 7 of Block 43 is constructed, the maximum average of the FAR of 2.9:1 for Commercial Industrial and Commercial Industrial/Retail shall be increased to, but shall not exceed, 2.95:1, to account for the additional Leasable square feet allocated to Parcel 7 of Block 43.
 The floor area ratio for Zones B-D shall be a maximum of 2.9:1, calculated separately for each Zone.
 Maximum building height within the Plan Area is 160 feet.

-If Dwelling Units are constructed within the Hotel land use district, the maximum size of the hotel within the Hotel land use district will be reduced to 250 rooms and the maximum amount of retail square footage within the Hotel land use district will be reduced to 25,000 Leasable square feet.
+If Dwelling Units are constructed within the Hotel land use district, the maximum size of the hotel will be reduced to 250 rooms and the maximum amount of retail square footage will be reduced to 25,000 Leasable square feet.